welcome to my vocal synth shrine!! i'm so so excited to work on this actually LOL

 how doesn't it connect to UTAU?
 UTAU released in march of 2008 and has it's origins in "Jinriki Bōkaroido," which is basically manual vocaloid, where people edit, extract phenomes and adjust the pitches of already existing vocal tracks to make them sound more vocaloid-esque. a speech synthesizer, AquesTalk, is sampled for UTAU's default bank who is known as Uta Utane, also known as Defoko. because of the popularity vocaloid 2 gained during the start of nico nico douga, a site similar to youtube where musicians shared their vocaloid works, UTAU was set to succeed.
 UTAU finally became popular when kasane teto was released on april 1st (april fools day), 2008, jokingly posed as a vocaloid. her first ever song released is "song of the eared robot", which was also the first ever UTAU song to reach the nico nico Hall of Fame. (a personal fav, honestly. and off topic- i love that the first ever songs done with vocaloid/UTAU reflected the idea of them being singing robots. it was honestly so so cute.) though that's not the only thing that launched it into popularity. with it's freely avaliable program and the user's ability to create their own voicebank if they so choose, people were easily drawn to the program. it was also seen as an alternative to vocaloid, which was a whole lot more pricy and more limited within it's voicebanks, something UTAU would further expand upon due to it's versatility and userbase.

-i found out about vocaloid first before UTAU, finding out about vocaloid through fandom. i was in elementary school i believe, and i really loved the furry and undertale fandoms. i knew of the existance of vocaloid because of the music, but didn't start indulging in it until about sometime between 5th and 6th grade. the new friends i had just made were also into fandom, and that included anime, which vocaloid was often included in. i got so ecstatic over this, being able to talk about vocaloid with my friends. a really good friend of mine at the time even let me borrow her copy of the "Unofficial Hatsune Mix" manga!! (which i believe she has now gotten rid of... so mad she didn't give it to me...) it wasn't until i had found out about kasane teto that i had, by extension, found out about the existence of UTAU. the idea of being able to make my own vocaloid (actually an UTAUloid) sounded so so awesome!! august 2nd, 2017, i would post a video of my UTAUloid singing a cover of "Electric Angel", specifically the rin and len version, basically my version of "Daisy Bell" in terms of significancee, haha. after a couple of years, my friends would grow out of vocaloid while it'll end up sticking onto me. i still haven't been able to use vocaloid, but i'll end up playing around with UTAU and even make a new voicebank for myself. and because of it being free, i'll learn more about said program and how to use it, and be around for the eventual release of OpenUTAU, a newer version of UTAU made by fans. along with that, i'll also be around for the release of the highly anticipated Synthesizer V Editor, the original version of the now known Synthesizer V Studio. i still don't really have friends who indulge in vocaloid/UTAU/voice synth as a whole as much as i do, but it's still a fun thing to explore, learn, and use.
+i found out about vocaloid first before UTAU, finding out about vocaloid through fandom. i was in elementary school i believe, and i really loved the furry and undertale fandoms. i knew of the existance of vocaloid because of the music, but didn't start indulging in it until about sometime between 5th and 6th grade. the new friends i had just made were also into fandom, and that included anime, which vocaloid was often included in. i got so ecstatic over this, being able to talk about vocaloid with my friends. a really good friend of mine at the time even let me borrow her copy of the "Unofficial Hatsune Mix" manga!! (which i believe she has now gotten rid of... so mad she didn't give it to me...) it wasn't until i had found out about kasane teto that i had, by extension, found out about the existence of UTAU. the idea of being able to make my own vocaloid (actually an UTAUloid) sounded so so awesome!! august 2nd, 2017, i would post a video of my UTAUloid singing a cover of "Electric Angel", specifically the rin and len version, basically my version of "Daisy Bell" in terms of significance, haha. these videos are now unlisted though, just out of preference. after a couple of years, my friends would grow out of vocaloid while it'll end up sticking onto me. i still haven't been able to use vocaloid, but i'll end up playing around with UTAU and even make a new voicebank/UTAUloid for myself. the video being link technically isn't the first time i've used them, but it is their most recent public appearance. and because of it being free, i'll learn more about said program and how to use it, and be around for the eventual release of OpenUTAU, a newer version of UTAU made by fans. along with that, i'll also be around for the release of the highly anticipated Synthesizer V Editor, the original version of the now known Synthesizer V Studio. i still don't really have friends who indulge in vocaloid/UTAU/voice synth as a whole as much as i do, but it's still a fun thing to explore, learn, and use.

 okay now go make a voicebank or something